geodezyx.utils package

 geodezyx.utils.list_utils.consecutive_groupIt(data, only_start_end=False)

-Identify groups of continuous numbers in a list
+Identify groups of continuous numbers in a list.

 Source : https://stackoverflow.com/questions/2154249/identify-groups-of-continuous-numbers-in-a-list

-geodezyx.utils.list_utils.decimateIt(listin, n)
+geodezyx.utils.list_utils.decimateIt(listinp, n)

-geodezyx.utils.list_utils.df_sel_val_in_col(DF, col_name, col_val)
+geodezyx.utils.list_utils.df_sel_val_in_col(df, col_name, col_val)

 geodezyx.utils.list_utils.dicofdic(mat, names)